Albrtito/ObsidianNotes/02 - Atomic/1728038869 - Transport network layer.md

 + [[1727428451 - Definition - TCP|TCP]]
 We’ll see in the next part that UDP is a **connectionless protocol** and TCP is a **connection-oriented protocol**.

+Another important feature in transport protocols is whether they can transmit data reliabely or not, see [[1727176650 - Principles of reliable data transfer|Principles of reliable data transfer]] for methods and a whole explanation of this.
 ## Multiplexing and demultiplexing:

 > [!NOTE] Multiplexing: